Gedewon/vet-clinic-database/README.md

-# curriculum-databases-projects-template
+# Relational Database Using PostgreSQL

-> This template should be used for database related projects at Microverse.
+> This project uses a realtional database and PostgreSQL.The database contains a data file with animals Data.
-> Generate your own repository, update this README and edit all files content while working on projects.
-You should not be adding any new files unless asked otherwise.
+> the schema needed to create the table and related queries based on the realtional defined.

 ## Getting Started